alsaibie/CarND-PID-Control-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 ## Introduction
-In this project we explore the use a basic PID feedback control algorithm to steer a car on a road.
-The simulator provides us with the error angle and the controller is to provided a steer angle in order to have the car remain within the bounds of the road.
+In this project we explore the use of a basic PID feedback control algorithm to steer a car on a road.
+The simulator provides us with the error angle and the controller is to provide a steer angle in order to have the car remain within the bounds of the road.

 ## Reflection

-While the vehicle maintained itself within the boundary of the road, the driving behavior with PID is, and cannot be relied one in reality.
+While the vehicle maintained itself within the boundary of the road, the driving behavior with PID is, and cannot be relied on in reality.
 ### Effects of P, I, and D

-P Gain: The P gain has the most direct impact on the performance of the controller, a high P gain causes an overshoot while a low P gain causes and undershoot and slow response of the system.
+P Gain: The P gain has the most direct impact on the performance of the controller, a high P gain causes an overshoot and oscillation, while a low P gain causes and undershoot and slow response of the system.
 Removing the P gain is not an option and causes the system to become unstable

 I Gain: The I gain primarily helps in reducing steady-state error.
 It works well in this case, where the system